reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/extensions.md

     shell: false
 ```

-The above alias is accessible using:
+Once the extension is installe, the above alias is accessible using:

 <CodeExample>